akkefa/ml-notes/docs/probability/discrete_distributions.md

 means we have stack geometric rv in a row rth time. that's why we multiply by r in expected value and variance in NB rv.

-## Poisson rv
+## Poisson Distribution
+The Poisson distribution is a discrete probability distribution that describes probabilities for counts of events that occur in a specified observation space.
+It is named after **Siméon Denis Poisson**.

+Suppose that an event can occur several times within a given unit of time.
+When the total number of occurrences of the event is unknown, we can think of it as a random variable.

+### Poisson Random Variable
 A Poisson rv $X \sim Poisson(\lambda)$ is a discrete rv that describes the total number of events that happen in a certain time period.

 ### Example